ioccc-src/winner/faq.md

 In the case that some entries do not work even with SDL1/SDL2 installed it might be that you need additional SDL libraries.
 See the entry's index.html for details.
-If something is not noted you're welcome to report it as an issue or fix it and make a new pull request.
+If something is not noted you're welcome to report it as an issue or fix it and make a pull request.

-See the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.
+See the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#pull_request) for more information about pull requests.

 <div id="faq3_9">